sachin7707/Implement-Learning/docs/api.md

 ### PUT: /api/v1/trainer/{id}
 Updates or Creates the data on the selected trainer.

 The reason we have one action for both update or create is that WP does not know if it's one or the other...

+The {id} is the id from wordpress.
+We use this to see if we are creating or updating a trainer.

 Requires the following data:
 * name: string, changes the trainer name
 * email: string, changes the trainer email
 * phone: string, changes the trainer phone
-* externalId: string, changes the trainer external_id

 ### POST: /api/v1/newsletter/signup
 Adds a person to the newsletter